HPSCIL/intPLUS/README.md

 # Running environment
 Run intPLUS software by double-clicking the exe file 'intPLUS V1.3_boxed.exe'. intPLUS software can run independently on Windows Vista/7/8/X 64-bit environment, without any dependencies and setup process.
 # User manual
-Please find the attached PDF file 'UserManual of the intPLUS model  20250722 English.pdf' in the Repository.
+Please find the attached PDF file 'User Manual of the intPLUS model  20250722 English.pdf' in the Repository.
-中文说明：UserManual of the intPLUS model  20250722 Chinese.pdf
+中文说明：User Manual of the intPLUS model  20250722 Chinese.pdf

 # Test data
 Please find the compressed file 'intPLUS_test_data.zip' in the Repository.